danishkhan2016/US-Immigration-Policy-GDP-Analysis/README.md

 - **LFPR Impact:** While a negative correlation exists, the R/L ratio was not a statistically significant predictor of LFPR, suggesting other factors like Wage Growth and Time are stronger drivers.

 ## 📄 Full Report
-The complete paper including descriptive statistics (Table I) and normality diagnostics (Figures 4 & 5) is available in the `Danish_Khan_Paper_2.pdf` file.
+The complete paper including descriptive statistics (Table I) and normality diagnostics (Figures 4 & 5) is available in the `Danish_Khan_Immigration_Policy_Paper.pdf` file.